boidolr/momo-scheduler/README.md

 ## Supported Node Versions

-momo-scheduler is currently tested on the node LTS versions 18 and 20.
+momo-scheduler is currently tested on the node LTS versions 18 and 20, as well as 22.

 ## License